Bartozzz/bartozzz.github.io/content/blog/2019-03-01-enterprise-scale-react-redux-project-architecture/index.md

 ## File structure

-Dan Abramov created a [guide](http://react-file-structure.surge.sh/) for organising files and he got a very good point.
-For months I’ve been following the “good” ways to organise React projects: starting at the separation of concerns with Presentational and Container components, finishing at adapting [ducks](https://github.com/erikras/ducks-modular-redux).
+Dan Abramov created a [guide](http://react-file-structure.surge.sh/) for organizing files and he made a very good point.
+For months I’ve been following the “good” ways to organize React projects: starting at the separation of concerns with Presentational and Container components and finishing with adapting [ducks](https://github.com/erikras/ducks-modular-redux).

 It worked well for small projects, but as they grew to be 30 different, unique screens and over 200 components, it became more difficult to maintain all of this together.
-At Milo, we came with a directory structure that is inspired by Django and best-practices from React, taking the separation of concerns to its extreme.
+At Milo, we came up with a directory structure that is inspired by Django and best practices from React, taking the separation of concerns to its extreme.

 ```
 src/